zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-07-05】[humanlayer / 12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 * 【2025-07-01】[Kilo-Org / kilocode](https://github.com/Kilo-Org/kilocode) - Open Source AI coding assistant for planning, building, and fixing code.
 We're a superset of Roo, Cline, and our own features.
 Follow us: kilocode.ai/social
 * 【2025-06-30】[rocicorp / mono](https://github.com/rocicorp/mono) - 99% of Queries in Zero Milliseconds
 * 【2025-06-29】[magnitudedev / magnitude](https://github.com/magnitudedev/magnitude) - The AI browser automation framework